rochacbruno/makectl/README.md

 ## Features

-- Generates Makefiles and manages existing Makefiles
+- Generates Makefiles and manages existing ones
 - Provides a repository with templates for general use targets
 - Does not break your custom targets

 ## Example

-In a folder lets say you have a `Makefile`
+In a folder, lets say you have a `Makefile`

 ```make
 .PHONY run